Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 Research Objectives

-assess whether a specific winter trekking route in the Jugal Himal is safe and
+- To assess whether the winter trekking route in the Jugal Himal is safe and suitable for guided treks.

-• To understand the potential cultural and economic impacts of tourism on the local communities who live along this route.
+- To understand the cultural and economic effects of tourism on the local communities living along the route.

 3.